ledsoft/termit-ui/README.md

 ## Developer Notes

-- Action are currently split into `SyncAction`, `AsyncActions` and `ComplexActions`, where `SyncActions` are simple synchronous actions represented by objects, whereas `AsyncActions` and `ComplexActions` exploit `redux-thunk` and return functions. `ComplexActions` represent actions which involve both synchronous and asynchronous actions.
+* Action are currently split into `SyncAction`, `AsyncActions` and `ComplexActions`, where `SyncActions` are simple synchronous actions represented by objects, whereas `AsyncActions` and `ComplexActions` exploit `redux-thunk` and return functions. `ComplexActions` represent actions which involve both synchronous and asynchronous actions.
-- Navigation is handled separately from Redux, although the Redux documentation contains a section on setting up routing with react-router and redux.
+* Navigation is handled separately from Redux, although the Redux documentation contains a section on setting up routing with react-router and redux.
 Currently, I believe it is not necessary to interconnect the two.
-- Localization is now handled by Redux state, so that page refreshes are not necessary when switching language.
+* Localization is now handled by Redux state, so that page refreshes are not necessary when switching language.
-- Logout involves no server request, only removal of user token from local storage.
+* Logout involves no server request, only removal of user token from local storage.
 This is because JWT is stateless and all user info is stored in the token, so server keeps no sessions.
+* In case a component needs props specified by parent + store-based props (actions, Redux state), interfaces have to defined separately and then specified in generic arguments to `connect`.
+An example of this technique can be found in `TermAssignments`.
+Also, this means that intl props need to be explicitly passed to the component in `connect`.
+Otherwise, internationalization would not work properly
+(language switching would have no effect).
+See `TermAssignments` again for a showcase how to do this.

 ## Debugging

-- Tests can be debugged directly in IDEA just like JUnit tests - IDEA is able to run singular tests.
+* Tests can be debugged directly in IDEA just like JUnit tests - IDEA is able to run singular tests.
-- The application can be debugged in IDEA as well, see the [JetBrains blog](https://blog.jetbrains.com/webstorm/2017/01/debugging-react-apps/).
+* The application can be debugged in IDEA as well, see the [JetBrains blog](https://blog.jetbrains.com/webstorm/2017/01/debugging-react-apps/).

 ## Mocking Server REST API
 It is possible to mock server REST API, so that the application can be developed and run without having to start the backend application.